cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/scaling/mongo-replica-sets.md

 permalink: /:collection/:path
 ---

-When it comes to MongoDB replication, **you really need to know how MongoDB replica sets work and how to use them** before trying to scale up your MongoDB backend.
-This is to ensure continuity of service without interruptions.
+#### Note
+<div class="notice"><p>This guide assumes that you have used the Maestro Add-in for Elasticsearch.
+If you have configured the service manually then this will not apply</p></div>

+Before scaling MongoDB, it's vital that you **understand how replica sets work and how to use them**, or you will risk downtime.

-There is a lot of excellent material about [MongoDB replica sets](http://docs.mongodb.org/manual/replication/) on the Internet, so we're not going to repeat this information.
-For the purpose of this document, we will focus on how Cloud 66 scales your MongoDB servers and how you can use them in your code.
+There is a lot of excellent material about [MongoDB replica sets](http://docs.mongodb.org/manual/replication/) available online, which we won't repeat here.
+We will focus on how Maestro scales your MongoDB servers and how you can use them in your code.

 ## Configure a MongoDB replica set

-When you select to scale up your MongoDB backend with Cloud 66, we perform the following steps:
+When you scale up MongoDB using Maestro, we perform the following steps:

-- Backup your database
+- Back up your database
 - Create two more servers in your cloud (MongoDB replica sets require an odd number of servers)
 - Deploy and configure MongoDB on the new servers
 - Restore the backup on the new servers